Scopeuk/GroundedDeltaDeskToy/readme.md

 * new pinned joints are a big improvement but they are quite stiff to install, I used a small trigger clamp

-## This Branch
+## Pinned joints
-This branch create a demo set for an alternative fixing method where all parts have either a pass through hole or a mating point for a pin. all parts are then pinned togeather
+All parts have either a pass through hole or a mating point for a pin. all parts are then pinned togeather

 The pinned joints provide constraint and the ability to rotate